Baqend/guide/src/index.md

     });
 };
 ```
+The `body` parameter passed into the function contains the request payload, i.e. the decoded query parameters of a GET request or the parsed body of a `POST` request.

 On the client side we can now invite a user by its username to our event by invoking the Baqend invite method.
 Baqend
 modules can be invoked using `get` for reading data and with `post` to modify data.